 Free Yoga Classes

-Registered Yoga Alliance Teacher Lisa Rosenthal offers free, virtual Fertile Yoga classes that are specially-designed with PCOS and fertility in mind, providing a calm space for relaxation and restoration.
+Registered Yoga Alliance Teacher Lisa Rosenthal offers free, virtual Fertile Yoga classes that are specifically designed with PCOS and fertility in mind, providing a calm space for relaxation and restoration.

 Virtual Support Groups

 We offer free, virtual support groups led by peers and professionals on a wide range of topics.

 …but Illume Fertility is here to support you every step of the way.

 Managing this condition can be tough - we know that firsthand.